Freenove/Freenove_Ultimate_Starter_Kit/docs/source/fnk0017/codes/tutorial/9_Buzzer.rst

 Active buzzers are easier to use.
 Generally, they only make a specific sound frequency.
 Passive buzzers require an external circuit to make sounds, but passive buzzers can be controlled to make sounds of various frequencies.
 The resonant frequency of the passive buzzer in this Kit is 2kHz, which means the passive buzzer is the loudest when its resonant frequency is 2kHz.

-:red:`How to identify active and passive buzzer?`
+:combo:`red font-bolder:How to identify active and passive buzzer?`

 1. As a rule, there is a label on an active buzzer covering the hole where sound is emitted, but there are exceptions to this rule.